avinashsai/Movie-Recommender-System/README.md

 Data set:

+Dataset is taken from https://grouplens.org/datasets/movielens/

-The data set consists of 930 users with more than 1630 movies
+The data set consists of 930 users with more than 1630 movies.

 Each movie has 19 features